Aldershot Town F.C.: Promotion to the Football League

+Chart of yearly table positions since promotion to the Football Conference.

 In May 2007 Gary Waddock was appointed the new manager, with Martin Kuhl reverting to his coaching position.
 The Shots started the season strongly, losing few games before the turn of the year.
 Jonny Dixon was sold to Brighton and Hove Albion in the January Transfer window for a then club record of £56,000.
 The Shots finished top of the Conference Premier with a record 101 points, and were promoted to the Football League, for the first time since the club was reformed ending the season on an 18-match undefeated run.

 Aldershot also made it to the Conference League Cup Final after a 4–3 penalty shoot out victory over near neighbours Woking in the semi-final.
 The final, played at the Recreation Ground on 3 April, was against Rushden & Diamonds.
 With the scores 1–1 at full-time, then 3–3 after extra time, Aldershot won 4–3 on penalties.